Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Related Work

 \subsection{Program Analysis using Machine Learning}

 Numerous prior works have employed (deep) machine learning for program analysis \cite{allamanisacm18,alon19,tufano19,lacomisDIRE2019,raychev2015,bavishi17}.
 PHOG \cite{bielik16} presents a probabilistic grammar to predict node types in an AST.
-Program repair approaches, \cite{tufano19,chen19} are deployed to automatically repair bugs in a program.
+Program repair approaches, \cite{tufano19,chen2019sequencer} are deployed to automatically repair bugs in a program, and recent efforts in this area have found transformer models to outperform alternatives such as sequence-to-sequence models \cite{Chen22} and genetic algorithms \cite{Drain21}.
 Wang \etal \cite{wang18} learn to extract the rules for Tomita grammars \cite{tomita82} with recurrent neural networks.
 The learned network weights are processed to create a verifiable deterministic finite automata representation of the learned grammar.
 This work demonstrates that deterministic grammars can be learned with neural networks, which we rely on.
 Recent work by Rabin \etal \cite{Rabin21} shows that neural networks (in their case GGNNs) learn more general representations of semantically equivalent programs than code2vec \cite{alon19}, which creates code representations using AST paths.
-Bui, \etal \cite{bui20} show that using semantics preserving transformation can improve machine learning on code, and continue the work with a study on using self-supervised learning to create similar embeddings for semantically equivalent code \cite{Bui21}.
+Bui \etal \cite{bui20} show that using semantics preserving transformation can improve machine learning on code, and continue the work with a study on using self-supervised learning to create similar embeddings for semantically equivalent code \cite{Bui21}.
+Allamanis \etal \cite{Allamanis21self} trains a bug repair neural network by using self-supervision.
+The model learns to repair artificially created bugs using rewrite rules on non-buggy code.
+Ni \etal \cite{Ni22} uses a technique similar to hindsight experience replay to create new samples for training a program synthesis neural network.
 We use beam search to identify model weaknesses and target learning to generate the transformations that prove semantic equivalence.